I. The Brother

-“A-all your banging about must have shook something loose,” I stammered, but that was a thin explanation, and it was quickly stripped away when a quiet metallic sound, like a tiny bell, drifted out of the nursery.
-The hammer fell from my husband’s hand with a soft thud as we backed ourselves against the far wall.
+“A-all your banging about must’ve shaken something loose,” I stammered, but that was a thin explanation, and it was quickly stripped away when a quiet, metallic sound, like a tiny bell, drifted out of the nursery.
+The hammer fell from my husband’s hand with a soft thud and we backed ourselves against the far wall.
 The mechanical ringing continued.

-Suddenly, I laughed.
-“It’s mocking you,” I said to my husband. ”It knows you can’t get in, and it’s laughing at you.”
-And then I started dancing, teetering unsteadily up and down the hall as my husband watched, horrified.
+I laughed.
+“It’s mocking you,” I said to my husband.
+“It knows you can’t get in, and it’s laughing at you.”
+Then I started dancing, teetering unsteadily up and down the hall as my husband watched, horrified.
 I began to sing.
-I could not understand the words; they were like a blur through my mind, but they had something to do with laughter and friends and sunshine and screams and tears and blood and dead friends and laughter and laughter and laughter—
+I couldn’t understand the words.
+They were like a blur through my mind, but they had something to do with laughter and friends and sunshine and screams and tears and blood and dead friends and laughter and laughter and laughter—

 “Don’t!”
 I cried.
 “Don’t go in there!
 If you do I…I don’t think you’ll come back out.”